avid00/ml-portoflio1/Random Forest/.ipynb_checkpoints/RF log-checkpoint.md

 ## Future Work
-increase accuracy using other methods.
+increase accuracy using other methods. try regression
+Learn how to assign GPU for randomizedsearchcv

 ## Appendix and Acknolwedgments
--
-- Chatgpt for findign data set, ideas and debugging
+- Chatgpt for findign data set, ideas and debugging especially with randomizedsearchcv
 - SDSS for data set
 - https://www.kaggle.com/code/ktrinh/sdss-classification-with-random-forests-99-2/notebook